 My work has already started paying off!
-I’m thankful that so far Governor Scott signed off on $1,250,000.00 ($500,000 will recur every year!) and was named a 2018 Health Hero by Oprah Winfrey and one of America's Top Ten Youth Volunteers and A Kid Who Makes the World a Better Place by the New York Times* but there’s still so much work to do.
+I’m thankful that so far Governor Scott signed off on $1,250,000.00 ($500,000 will recur every year!) and was named a 2018 Health Hero by Oprah Winfrey, one of America's Top Ten Youth Volunteers and A Kid Who Makes the World a Better Place by the New York Times* but there’s still so much work to do.
 My goal is to fund all 921 Florida kids who need help.
 At $8,800.00 per kid, that’s $8+ million!
 Will you help me help other kids?

 (Here I am with Ms. Jennifer.
 She's been my vision teacher since I was two months old!
 She's awesome!)